Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 1: Cape Town to Cederberg Region – South Africa

-Our epic Cape Town to Zanzibar Camping Safari leaves Cape Town on the morning of Day 1.
 We make a last stop on the outskirts of the city to look back at the iconic view of Table Mountain from across Table Bay.
 We then head north, through farmlands and past farm stalls that dot the road.
 Sweeping fields give way to towering mountains as we reach the Cedarberg region with the beautiful Cederberg Mountains known for their dramatic rock formations, unique sandstone cliffs, and ancient San rock art.
 There are over 130 named peaks, the highest being Sneeuberg at 2,026 meters (6,646 feet).
 This is also home to the indigenous Rooibos plant, prized as a herbal tea known internationally as Red Bush tea.

 Our first campsite lies outside the town of Citrusdal at the base of the mountains.
 We will be treated to a hearty traditional meal this evening as our guide briefs us on the adventure ahead.

-• Meals: Lunch & Dinner
+• Meals: Dinner

 Day 2: Citrusdal to Namaqualand & Orange River – Namibia

 Our journey continues northwards, following the Cederberg mountains.
-Eventually the landscape becomes flat as we reach the dry Northern Cape Province.
-Here our route takes us through the Namaqualand area, renowned for its breathtaking springtime wildflowers (typically August/September), when vibrant blooms burst into flower on the otherwise arid landscape.
+Eventually, the landscape becomes flat as we reach the dry Northern Cape Province.
+Here, our route takes us through the Namaqualand area, renowned for its breathtaking springtime wildflowers (typically August/September), when vibrant blooms burst into flower on the otherwise arid landscape.
 We make a brief stop for supplies in the dusty town of Springbok before we make our way to the Orange River and the border between South Africa and Namibia.

-After border formalities are complete, we make our way to the Namibia riverbank of the Orange River where we will camp for the night.
+After border formalities are complete, we make our way to the Namibia riverbank of the Orange River, where we will camp for the night.

 • Meals: Breakfast, Lunch & Dinner

 Our Overland Tour has an easy start this morning, allowing you the option to take a canoe trip on the river.
-The Orange River, known as the Gariep in the indigenous KhoeKhoe language, is the longest river in South Africa that originates in the mountains of landlocked Lesotho.
+The Orange River, known as the Gariep in the indigenous KhoeKhoe language, is the longest river in South Africa and originates in the mountains of landlocked Lesotho.
 Enjoy the rocks, dramatic desert landscapes and occasional wildlife as you gently glide through the water.

-• Optional Activity: Orange River Canoe Trip (half-day)
+• Optional Activity: Orange River Canoe Trip

 • Meals: Breakfast, Lunch & Dinner